Do you say "I wanna " or "I want to" ?

 Find out about voice image.

 In some settings how you pronounce your words matters.
-Think about a job

-How you pronounce your words can make a positive difference.
 Aside from making sure you are saying names and any specialist vocabulary correctly, listen to yourself and really hear how you habitually speak.

 If you found this page useful you may be interested in: